ascelin/ascelin.github.io/_posts/2025-09-24-the-challenge-of-achieving-no-net-loss.md

 ---
-title: "New publication: Five years of offsetting native vegetation: The challenge of achieving no-net-loss"
+title: "New publication — Five years of offsetting native vegetation: The challenge of achieving no-net-loss"
 date: 2025-09-24
 categories:
   - Blog